guxizhi/SpanGNN/README.md

 ```

 The treshold for early-stop can fluctuate around the above setting value to stop earlier or later.
-And the mutual information releated result at each iteration will be recored in 'record.txt'.
+And the mutual information releated logs at each iteration will be recored in 'record.txt'.

-## All figures of experimenteal results can be obtained by draw.py.
+## All figures of experimental results can be obtained by draw.py.

 ```bash
 python draw.py